cunger/100hoursofada/README.md

 ## Arrays

-* Arrays have an index type, which can be any enumerable type.
-It needs to be constrained before the array can be used.
+* Arrays can have any enumerable, bounded type as an index type.
+(It an be unbound when declaring the array but needs to be constrained before the array can be used.)
   ```ada
   type Valve_State is (Open, Closed, Stuck_Inbetween);
   type Valve_States is array (1..10) of Valve_State;
   ```
 * Arrays can be concatenated with `&`.
 * `String` is defined as an array of characters.
 (So strings are bounded; for unbounded strings see [`Unbounded_String`](https://learn.adacore.com/courses/intro-to-ada/chapters/standard_library_strings.html#intro-ada-unbounded-strings).)
-* Arrays an be multidimensional, for example:
+* Arrays can be multidimensional, for example:
   ```ada
   type Matrix is array (
      Positive range <>, -- first dimension, unconstrained